mdbootstrap/mdb-ui-kit/docs/material-design/drawers.md

 ### Custom static drawer

-The following generates a custom drawer at the size of 500px that is _out_ by default and can be triggered _in_ with `mdb-drawer-in`.
+The following generates a custom drawer at the size of 500px that is _out_ by default and can be triggered _in_ with `bmd-drawer-in`.

 {% highlight scss %}
 .kitchen-sink-drawer-static {
   $custom-size: 500px;
-  @include mdb-drawer-x-out($custom-size); // closed by default
+  @include bmd-drawer-x-out($custom-size); // closed by default
-  @include mdb-drawer-x-in($custom-size); // triggered with mdb-drawer-in
+  @include bmd-drawer-x-in($custom-size); // triggered with bmd-drawer-in
-  @include mdb-drawer-x-overlay(); // overlay by default, no other classes necessary }
+  @include bmd-drawer-x-overlay(); // overlay by default, no other classes necessary }
 {% endhighlight %}